Spanish-Italian translations, Italy

 In addition to the above, I have over 10 years experience as a lecturer on translation undergraduate and master courses (modules: law, audiovisual, technical-scientific) at the Università degli Studi di Udine (Italy).
 However, I now work as a full-time freelance translator.

-As a member of the Chartered Institute of Linguists and the Asociación Española de Traductores, Correctores e Intérpretes (ASETRAD) in 2009, I am authorised to undertake English-Italian certified translations for use in the UK.
+As a member of the Chartered Institute of Linguists and the Asociación Española de Traductores, Correctores e Intérpretes (ASETRAD) in 2009, I am authorised to undertake Spanish-Italian certified translations.
 I also provide sworn translations for use in Italy.
 For Italian certification rules please click here.

 Spanish-Italian translations for businesses and private clients